-Regulations introduced in April 2008 require a site waste management plan (SWMP) for all new construction projects worth more than £300,000.
-The plan must be updated at least every three months as the development progresses and the plan must be kept for at least two years after completion.
-The aim of the plan is to reduce waste, and increase reuse and recycling.
+Regulations introduced in April 2008 require a site waste management plan (SWMP) for all construction projects worth more than £300,000.
+The plan must be updated at least every three months as the development progresses and the plan must be maintained for at least two years after completion.
+The aim of the plan is to cut waste, and increase reuse and recycling.

 The level of detail required in the plan depends on the estimated build cost but may include the following elements:

 - types of waste removed from the site

 - identity of the organisation that removed the waste

 - site that the waste was taken to

 - environmental permit or exemption held by site where the material is taken